mperrotti/github-layout-audit/README.md

+> [!CAUTION] > **Do not use this** if I didn't send it to you directly and talk you through it.
+> This was built as a throwaway tool to help Katie and I automate screenshots for one project.
+It is heavily Copilot-generated, and pretty janky.
+Not meant for general consumption (yet)!

 # GitHub Layout Audit - Screenshot Automation

-A comprehensive Playwright-based tool for capturing consistent screenshots of GitHub pages across different viewport sizes for layout pattern auditing.
+A Playwright-based tool for capturing consistent screenshots of GitHub pages across different viewport sizes for layout pattern auditing.

 ## Features